DukeRobotics/documentation/ros-tutorials/lesson-1-basics.md

 - [Turtlesim](http://wiki.ros.org/turtlesim)

 ## Notes
-- Before running ros commands, you need to run `source /opt/ros/kinetic/setup.bash` inside the container.
+- Before running ros commands, you need to run `source /opt/ros/melodic/setup.bash` inside the container.
 This will set up your environment to run ROS commands, and has to be run in every new terminal
-- The version of ROS you are using is kinetic
+- The version of ROS you are using is melodic
 - If you are done with roscore, hit `ctrl-c` to exit the command
 - Whenever you want to run ROS commands, you need to be in the container.
 This means that if you create a new terminal, you have to ssh into the docker container you are using